Tiniroto: Lakes

 The Māori-language word tiniroto means “many lakes”.
-There are a number of lakes around Tiniroto that originate from landslides thousands years ago.
+There are a number of lakes around Tiniroto that originate from landslides thousands of years ago.

 The largest lake lies close to the village.
 At Hackfalls Station one finds Lake Karangata with an area of about 10 ha and Lake Kaikiore with and area of about 5 ha.

 There are a number of other lakes of different sizes in the surroundings.
 These lakes offer good fishing opportunities (for trout).